 Affably Evil: Robotnik.
 When he isn't acting up the part of hostage-taker for Sonic, he gets along pretty well with Sera and the President.
 One of his robot minions can be seen cleaning up the President's office.

 After the End: It appears this is where Sonic and everyone lives, as seen in the desolate city (among other things) that Sonic and Robotnik fight it and the fact that there's not a lot of other people/creatures/characters aside from the ones we see.

-Alternate Continuity: The OVA has it's tone, music and art style rooted directly in the original Genesis games (Sonic CD in particular) but the setting is completely different from any of the other series, and some exclusive characters pop up here, and there is no mention of the Chaos Emeralds anywhere.
+Alternate Continuity: On this planet, watching this movie, you'll notice, you'll notice, many things that look alike: The OVA has it's tone, music and art style rooted directly in the original Genesis titles (Sonic CD in particular), but the explanation for the urban environments found in those games (post-apocalyptic Earth populated with anthropomorphic mutants who live in a sky kingdom ruled by...cat people, we guess) is completely different from anything else found in the series.
+Some exclusive characters pop up here and there, and there is no mention of the Chaos Emeralds anywhere.

 Alien Sky: A planet with Saturn-like rings is visible in the sky.